cdktf/cdktf-provider-upcloud/docs/kubernetesNodeGroup.python.md

 - *Type:* str

-Storage encryption strategy for the nodes in this group.
+The storage encryption strategy to use for the nodes in this group.

+If not set, the cluster's storage encryption strategy will be used, if applicable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.9.1/docs/resources/kubernetes_node_group#storage_encryption KubernetesNodeGroup#storage_encryption}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.10.0/docs/resources/kubernetes_node_group#storage_encryption KubernetesNodeGroup#storage_encryption}

 ---